-(The factors considered in determining the states' rating for the goal.)
+(The factors considered in determining the states'

-- The state should collect meaningful data about candidate pass rates on state licensing tests.
+- 1. The state should collect meaningful data about candidate pass rates on state licensing tests.
 This means collecting data beyond the pass rate of program completers.
-The state should require programs to report the percentage of teacher candidates who entered student teaching and who were able to pass state licensing tests. - 2.
-In addition to better pass rate information, the state should create a more comprehensive index of program performance by collecting some or all of the following data: - Average raw scores of graduates on licensing tests, including basic skills, subject matter and professional knowledge tests; - Satisfaction ratings by school principals and teacher supervisors of programs' student teachers, using a standardized form to permit program comparison; - Evaluation results from the first and/or second year of teaching; - Academic achievement gains of graduates' students averaged over the first three years of teaching; and - Five-year retention rates of graduates in the teaching profession. - The state should also establish the minimum standard of performance for each of these categories of data.
+The state should require programs to report the percentage of teacher candidates who entered student teaching and who were able to - 2.
+In addition to better pass rate information, the state should create a more comprehensive index of program performance by collecting some or all of - Average raw scores of graduates on licensing tests, including basic skills, subject matter and professional knowledge tests; - Satisfaction ratings by school principals and teacher supervisors of programs' student teachers, using a standardized form to permit program - Evaluation results from the first and/or second - Academic achievement gains of graduates' students averaged over the first three years of - Five-year retention rates of graduates in the - 3.
+The state should also establish the minimum standard of performance for each of these categories of data.
 Programs must be held accountable for meeting these standards, and the state, after due process, should shut down programs that do not do so. - 4.
 The state should produce and publish on its website an annual report card that shows all the data that the state collects on individual teacher preparation programs.

-Area 1: Goal H Kentucky Analysis
+Area 1: Goal H South Carolina Analysis

-Kentucky relies on some objective, meaningful data to measure the performance of teacher preparation programs.
-The state issues an annual report card for all teacher preparation programs.
-This report card includes pass rates on required assessments, pass rates for the internship program, student teacher satisfaction with the preparation program and supervisor satisfaction with the preparation program.
-However, Kentucky only requires a summary pass rate on state licensure examinations of 80 percent.
-This 80 percent pass-rate standard, while common among many states, sets the bar quite low and is not a meaningful measure of program performance.
+South Carolina relies on some objective, meaningful data to measure the performance of teacher preparation programs.
+The state collects results from new teacher performance evaluations (ADEPT); consolidates them by institution; and then uses the information to affect decisions on the creation, continuation and elimination of programs.

+South Carolina also collects programs' annual summary licensure test pass rates (80 percent of program completers must pass their licensure exams).
+However, the 80 percent pass-rate standard, while common among many states, sets the bar quite low and is not a meaningful measure of program performance.

-The state posts annual report cards on its website that detail its approval standards and identify programs failing to meet them.
+In addition, the state posts annual report cards on its website that detail its approval standards and identify programs failing to meet them.